-We support the continuation or development of any accredited Oklahoma teaching hospital and associated medical or osteopathic doctor training program which primarily returns
+We support the continuation or development of any accredited Oklahoma teaching hospital and associated medical or osteopathic doctor training program which primarily returns physicians to rural Oklahoma.

-We support providing a wide range of services to our veterans, including adequate health care in a timely manner, with close scrutiny and continued oversight of U.S. Dept. of Veterans
+We support providing a wide range of services to our veterans, including adequate health care in a timely manner, with close scrutiny and continued oversight of U.S. Dept. of Veterans Affairs (VA) programs by the federal government.